Little Big Man (film): Historical basis

 The historical Little Big Man was a Native American leader bearing no resemblance to the Jack Crabb character.
 Little Big Man is known for his involvement in the capture and possible assassination of Crazy Horse at Fort Robinson in 1877.

 The movie's portrayal of the Battle of Washita River as a Custer-led massacre of women and children (which Penn compares to the Holocaust) is not entirely accurate, as the camp was partially occupied by tribal warriors.
 The film, however, is consistent with historical records of other encounters between Indians and the U.S. Cavalry; the Cavalry's common tactic was to wait until the warriors had left the camp to hunt, or to lure the warriors away with assurances of good hunting, then to attack the unprotected village.
-The two massacre scenes are historically reversed; the Sand Creek massacre occurred first in 1864, in which Colorado militia (not including Custer) attacked a peaceful contingent of Native Americans, killing more than 150 women, children and elderly men.
-(The Sand Creek Massacre was depicted in another 1970 Western, Soldier Blue.)
-The Custer-led raid on the Washita occurred in 1868.

 The film also presents an inaccurate representation of the death of Wild Bill Hickok.
 Hickok was actually killed nearly two months after the Battle of the Little Bighorn, on August 2, 1876, while playing poker at Nuttal & Mann's Saloon in Deadwood, South Dakota.
 Uncharacteristically, Hickok had his back turned to the door.
 At 4:15 p.m., Jack McCall walked in and shot Hickok in the back of the head.
 Hickok was famously holding two pairs — aces of uncertain suits and black eights — when he was shot, a set of cards thereafter called the "Dead Man's Hand".